Sized Types with Usages for Parallel Complexity of Pi-Calculus Processes: Abstract

 \section{Abstract}

 We address the problem of analysing the complexity of concurrent programs written in Pi-calculus.
 We are interested in parallel complexity, or span, understood as the execution time in a model with maximal parallelism.
-A type system for parallel complexity has been recently proposed by Baillot and Ghyselen but it is too imprecise for non-linear channels and cannot analyse some concurrent processes.
+A type system for parallel complexity has been recently proposed by the first two authors but it is too imprecise for non-linear channels and cannot analyse some concurrent processes.
 Aiming for a more precise analysis, we design a type system which builds on the concepts of sized types and usages.
-The new variant of usages we define accounts for the various ways a channel is employed and relies on time annotations to track under which conditions processes can synchronize.
-We prove that a type derivation for a process provides an upper bound on its parallel complexity.
+The sized types allow us to parametrize the complexity by the size of inputs, and the usages allow us to achieve a kind of rely-guarantee reasoning on the timing each process communicates with its environment.
+We prove that our new type system soundly estimates the parallel complexity, and show through examples that it is often more precise than the previous type system of the first two authors.